CompVis/stable-diffusion/docs/installation/INSTALL_MAC.md

     ```bash
     conda deactivate
-    conda env remove -n ldm
+    conda env remove -n invokeai
     conda env create -f environment-mac.yml
     ```

-4. If you have activated the ldm virtual environment and tried rebuilding it, maybe the problem could be that I have something installed that you don't and you'll just need to manually install it.
+4. If you have activated the invokeai virtual environment and tried rebuilding it, maybe the problem could be that I have something installed that you don't and you'll just need to manually install it.
 Make sure you activate the virtual environment so it installs there instead of globally.

     ```bash
-    conda activate ldm
+    conda activate invokeai
     pip install <package name>
     ```